Varija22/Experiment-12/README.md

 The program effectively illustrates the use of constructors defined inside a class to initialize data members at object creation.
 It also demonstrates basic input and output handling using character arrays and simple member functions in C++.
 This helps in structuring code better using object-oriented principles.

+Program 3
+Aim:

+To write a C++ program demonstrating the use of a **default constructor** that initializes data members with predefined values and displays them.

+Tools Used:

+* Programming Language: C++
+* Compiler/Platform: Programiz

+Theory:

+A **default constructor** is a constructor that takes no arguments and is automatically called when an object is created.
+It initializes the object’s data members with default values.
+In this program, the default constructor initializes two integer members `x` and `y` to 5 and 10 respectively.
+The `show()` function is used to display these values.

+Algorithm:

+1. Start
+2. Define a class `DefaultConst` with private data members `x` and `y`.
+3. Define a default constructor that initializes `x` to 5 and `y` to 10.
+4. Define a member function `show()` to output the values of `x` and `y`.
+5. In `main()`:

+   * Create an object `d` of class `DefaultConst`, which calls the default constructor automatically.
+   * Call the `show()` function to display the values of `x` and `y`.
+6. End

+ Conclusion:

+The program successfully demonstrates the concept of a default constructor in C++.
+It shows how constructors initialize data members automatically when an object is instantiated, and how member functions can be used to display those initialized values.
+This is a basic example of object initialization in object-oriented programming.